Entity-Specific Cyber Risk Assessment using InsurTech Empowered Risk Factors: Methodologies

-The Regressor Chain (RC) \citep{spyromitros2012multi} is inspired by chain-based strategies originally developed for multi-label classification \citep{read2011classifier} which incorporates sequential dependency modeling among output variables.
-Similarly to classifier chains in the multi-label setting before, RC defines a permutation $\boldsymbol{\sigma} = (\sigma_1, \dots, \sigma_q)$ of the output indices $\{1, \dots, q\}$, determining the fixed ordering of output dimensions within the chain.
+The regressor chain (RC) (see \citet{spyromitros2012multi}) is inspired by chain-based strategies originally developed for multilabel classification (see \citet{read2011classifier}), which incorporate sequential dependency modeling among output variables.
+Similarly to CCs in the multilabel setting before, RC defines a permutation $\boldsymbol{\sigma} = (\sigma_1, \dots, \sigma_q)$ of the output indices $\{1, \dots, q\}$, determining the fixed ordering of output dimensions within the chain.
 Except for the regressor $f_{\sigma_1}$, which corresponds to the first label $\sigma_1$ and requires only the feature vector $\mathbf{x}_i$ as input, for each succeeding regressor \( f_{\sigma_j} \), the input is formed by augmenting the original feature vector \( \mathbf{x}_i \) with the predicted values of the preceding outputs in the chain, and it returns a prediction for the output dimension indexed by \( \sigma_j \):

 This chaining mechanism also allows the model to take advantage of the dependencies between the outputs.
 However, similar to its classification counterpart, RC is sensitive to the specified output ordering $\boldsymbol{\sigma}$.
 Furthermore, in scenarios where output dependencies are weak or negligible, the chaining mechanism may even introduce instability in model performance or additional computational burdens.